jarviscanada/jarvis_data_eng_MahanShahabi/README.md

   - Grep App: Java implementation of the widely used Linux grep feature for non-Linux users.
 Made in Intellij utilizing Docker and Java to find specified keywords within all files of a specified directory and prints them in an output file in a specified location.

 **Salesforce** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_MahanShahabi/tree/masterN/A)]: built a Minimum Viable Product for a Bear-Tracking App that displays the location of bears on a webpage.
 Utilized Salesforce's Lightning Web Components and Apex to build the website.

+**PySpark Fundamentals** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_MahanShahabi/tree/masterN/A)]: Completed various ETL jobs using PySpark on the Databricks platform.
+Utilized various data files, such as CSV and Parquet, to perform transformations, including column partitioning, using DataFrames and navigation of the Hadoop file system.

 ## Highlighted Projects